 While there is no doubt that AI will drastically transform how we work, it is more likely that its impact will be one of complementation and augmentation rather than replacement.
 According to a Harvard Business Review study involving 1,500 companies, “firms achieve the most significant performance improvements when humans and machines work together.”
 Instead of replacing our efforts, machines can enhance them.
 This is where we’re heading-to the age of human-computer collaboration.

 Gartner defines augmented intelligence as a design pattern for a human-centered partnership model of people and artificial intelligence (AI) working together to enhance cognitive performance, including learning, decision making and new experiences.

 This idea of collaboration starkly contradicts the ever popular conception of machine takeover, a vision that is the source of much misplaced fear.
 The matter of fact is that augmented intelligence is a much more realistic representation of what is to come, and even of what is already here.
-Take for example DataRails, a financial analytics platform for finance professionals.
+Take for example DataRails, a FP&A solution for finance professionals.
 While AI technology processes, consolidates, and stores all organizational data on a cloud-based database, finance professionals gain more time to engage in tasks that only they can do, like analysis.

 So, augmented intelligence acts as an interface, merging the best qualities of humans with the best qualities of machines.

 “We’ve estimated that if all companies invest in AI and human-machine collaboration on the same level as early adopters, they stand to boost revenues by an incredible 38% between 2018 and 2022.”

 — Payal Vasudeva, Managing Director Accenture Strategy UKI, Talent and Organisation